mkfink/homeassistant-config/README.md

 user DVES_USER
 topic readwrite #
 ```
 In the latter file, line 1 enables read/write access to anonymous users.
 Lines 2 and 3 give read/write access to the default Tasmota MQTT username.
-In my experience, simply enabling anonymous users with the first like causes the broker to reject any named users.
+In my experience, simply enabling anonymous users with the first line causes the broker to reject any named users.
 At the moment this is not addressed in the add-on documentation.

 ## VS Code
 * The Home Assistant add-on requires a long-lived access token (from your user's page in Home Assistant) and the URL of your Home Assistant install (i.e. `http://hassio.local:8123`)